ariadne-cps/ariadne/README.md

 1. Install the Command Line Developer Tools (will also be asked when installing Homebrew) from the Apple Store

 2. Install Homebrew from http://brew.sh/ .
 Homebrew packages required: `cmake mpfr gmp gtk cairo`

-Optionally, if you want to build the documentation, you need Doxygen and a working Latex distribution (including the Math packages).

 #### Building